Darla Vale, Ph.D., RN; Dean of Health Sciences

 The Doctor of Nursing Practice (DNP) - Health Systems Leadership program provides the terminal academic preparation for patient-focused advanced nursing practice.
 The post-master's DNP is designed to prepare nurses for leadership positions where they can create transformative change to improve the health and health care outcomes of individuals, families, groups and populations.
 The program focuses on development of advanced competencies for complex practice along with evidence-based practice utilization to meet the demands that impact the quality of patient care delivery, patient outcomes, and systems management.

 Students complete the program in six semesters.
-The program is offered in a blended format that includes a combination of synchronous and asynchronous class meetings.
-Synchronous meetings occur in real-time and are face-to-face or virtual.
+The program is offered in an online format that includes a combination of synchronous and asynchronous class meetings.
+Synchronous meetings occur in real-time via online video conferencing.
 Asynchronous activities take place via an online learning management system.